hphelion/documentation/network-quickstart.md

 	<br><img src="media/network-fields.png"  alt="" />

 5. Click **Next** to configure a subnet for the network.
 Proceed with the following section.
+-->

 #### Create a subnet #### {#CreateSubUI}

+HP Public Cloud creates a default network when you activate a service.
+However, if you want to define the

 1. On the **Subnet** tab, enter the subnet name
 	<br><img src="media/network-fields-2.png"  alt="" />